Discover how to make a DIY Oyster Shell bookends perfect for any bookshelf.

 Gluing the oyster shells to wood.

 Before gluing them to the wood I place the oyster shell in a design pattern on the wood.
 I picked shells that are of similar size.
 There are many ways to glue the oyster shells to the wood.
 You can use a glue stick or any epoxy glue.
-My favorite is Gorilla glue bond.
+My favorite is the Gorilla glue bond.
 Make sure you use gloves.
+Here is more info on the best glue for seashells.

 Start by wetting the oyster shell and add a thin layer of glue on it.
 Place on the wood and in a few minutes the glue starts bubbling.
-Clean any of leakage around the shell.
+Clean any of the leakages around the shell.
 Let dry for 24 hours.